 You will have to choose an image and set a default description for anyone who pins your post directly from your blog.

 Once you create a pin for your blog post, you should be the first to pin your blog post.
 Not necessary for those who don’t have a Pinterest account.

-If you don’t have a Pinterest account you can’t make your blog post to appear in Pinterest, by so doing you only created a pin for someone else to use, which is not bad, it can still promote your post anyway.
+If you don’t have a Pinterest account, you can’t make your blog post to appear on Pinterest.
+By so doing, you only created a pin for someone else to use, which is not bad.
+It can still promote your post anyway.

 6. Track your blog traffic from Pinterest

 There are several ways to track traffic to your blog post from Pinterest; whichever traffic monitoring tool you use is OK.